Adaptive estimating function inference for non-stationary determinantal point processes: Introduction

 In this paper we focus on estimation methods for point processes which have known joint intensity functions.
 This includes many cases of Cox and cluster point process models \cite[][]{moeller:waagepetersen:03,illian:etal:08,baddeley:rubak:turner:15} as well as determinantal point processes \cite[][]{macchi:75,soshnikov:00,shirai:takahashi:03,Lavancier15}.
 These classes of models are quite different since realizations of Cox and cluster point processes are aggregated while determinantal point processes produce regular point pattern realizations.

 Knowledge of an $n$th order joint intensity enables the use of the so-called Campbell formulae for computing expectations of statistics given by random sums indexed by $n$-tuples of distinct points in a point process.
 Unbiased estimating functions can then be constructed from such statistics by subtracting their expectations.
 So far mainly the cases of first and second order joint intensities have been considered where the first order joint intensity is simply the intensity function.
-However, consideration of higher order estimating functions may be worthwhile to obtain more precise estimators or to identify parameters in complex point process models.

 Theoretical results have been established in a variety of special cases of first and second order estimating functions for Cox and cluster processes \citep{schoenberg:05,guan:06,waagepetersen:07,guan:loh:07,waagepetersen:guan:09} and for the closely related Palm likelihood estimators \citep{tanaka:ogata:stoyan:08,prokesova:jensen:13,prokesova:dvorak:jensen:16}.
 The common general structure of the estimating functions on the other hand calls for a general theoretical set-up which is the first contribution of this paper.
-Our set-up also covers third or higher order estimating functions and combinations of such estimating functions.
+Our set-up also covers third or higher order estimating functions and combinations of such estimating functions, providing a general unifying framework.

-The literature on statistical inference for determinantal point processes is quite limited with theoretical results so far only available in case of minimum contrast estimation for stationary determinantal point processes \citep{biscio:lavancier:17}.
+The literature on statistical inference for continuous determinantal point processes is quite limited.
+A Bayesian approach is considered in \cite{affandi2014learning}, while likelihood and minimum contrast estimation methods are discussed in \cite{Lavancier15}.
+In fact, maximum likelihood is not feasible in general and only an approximated version of the likelihood is proposed in the stationary case in \cite{Lavancier15}, without theoretical guarantees.
+On the other hand consistency and asymptotic normality of minimum contrast estimators based on the pair correlation function or the Ripley's $K$ function have been established for determinantal point processes in \cite{biscio:lavancier:17}, but only in the stationary case.
 Based on the general set-up our second main contribution is to provide a detailed theoretical study of estimating function estimators for general non-stationary determinantal point processes.